-The subject project proposes single family residential units on land that is planned for residential uses in the Fresno General Plan.
-The project will not occur at a scale or scope with potential to contribute substantially or cumulatively to existing or projected air quality violations, impacts, or increases of criteria pollutants for which the San Joaquin Valley region is under an applicable federal or state ambient air quality standard (including releasing emissions that exceed quantitative thresholds for ozone precursors).
+Further, the project will not occur at a scale or scope with potential to contribute substantially or cumulatively to existing or projected air quality violations, impacts, or increases of criteria pollutants for which the San Joaquin Valley region is under an applicable federal or state ambient air quality standard (including releasing emissions that exceed quantitative thresholds for ozone precursors).
+The proposed funeral home will also generate fewer vehicle trips, and therefore fewer air emissions, than what other typical commercial developments would generate given the typical day-to-day operations only consist of a limited staff and similar to a small office use.

 The proposed project will comply with all applicable air quality plans; therefore the project will not conflict with or obstruct an applicable air quality plan.
-The project must comply with the construction and development requirements of the San Joaquin Valley Air Pollution Control District (SJVAPCD), therefore, no violations of air quality standards will occur.
+The project must comply with the construction and development requirements of the SJVAPCD, therefore, no violations of air quality standards will occur.
 Development of the subject property will not expose sensitive receptors to substantial pollutant concentrations.
 Due to the close proximity of other residential and urban uses surrounding the subject site, the project will not result in a significant impact to sensitive receptors as no net increase of pollutants will occur.
 Residential development is considered a "sensitive receptor" type use.
-However, the subject site is not located adjacent to high traffic freeways and roads and rail yard uses called out by the California Environmental Protection Agency California Air Resources Board dated April 2005 that may have significant negative air quality impacts.

-The proposed project may be subject to District Rule 9510 (Indirect Source Review).
+The proposed project will be subject to District Rule 9510 (Indirect Source Review).
 District Rule 9510 was adopted to reduce the impact of NOX and provide emission reductions needed by the SJVAPCD to demonstrate attainment of the federal PM10 standard and contributed reductions that assist in attaining federal ozone standards.
 Rule 9510 also contributes toward attainment of state standards for these pollutants.
 Compliance with SJVAPCD Rule 9510 reduces the emissions impacts through incorporation of onsite measures as well as payment of an offsite fee that funds emission reduction projects in the Air Basin.